atwellpub/jakob-lorber-discord-bot/README.md

 ## setup configuration

-Edit config.json and replace token with generated bot access token
+Edit config.json and replace token with generated bot access token.

+### Important!!!

+You must use your own application + access key.
 See: https://discord.com/developers/applications/ to generate token.

 ## start bot server